kammitama5/kammitama5.github.io/_posts/2018-5-18-Friday-May-18th.md

   and all of the weekends.
 That would put me a bit over the required amount of time I should be putting in, with breathing room.
   That's ideally what I'd like.
-- I also have one other payment thing that is stressing me out; specifically a refund that is being delayed that is getting in the way of my paying my rent early.
-I'll be fine, considering I will now be working part-time, so that is taken care of, but I'm one of those pay rent early types, so thinking about it makes me roll my eyes.
+- I also have one other payment thing that is stressing me out; specifically a refund that is being delayed that is getting in the way of my paying my rent early, and it's academia related, too.
+I'll be fine, considering I will now be working part-time, so that is taken care of, but I'm one of those pay rent early types, so thinking about it makes me roll my eyes because I live in a world with one foot in academia and the other trying to make it in the working world.

 ## On the other hand
 - I'm really excited to start my new gig.
 It's my first foray into the tech industry, and I'll be working with a team.
 Plus, it will